Fundamental solution for higher order homogeneous hypoelliptic operators structured on H\"{o}rmander vector fields: Introduction

 with $h,k$ positive integers and $x=\left( x_{1},x_{2}\right) \in \mathbb{R}^{n_{1}+n_{2}}$.
 These operators fit our assumptions when $h/k$ is integer.

-To the best of our knowldege, the present paper is the first study of a general class of \emph{higher order hypoelliptic operators }which are structured on H\"{o}rmander vector fields but \emph{not left invariant on any homogeneous group}.
+To the best of our knowledge, the present paper is the first study of a general class of \emph{higher-order hypoelliptic operators }which are structured on H\"{o}rmander vector fields but \emph{not left-invariant on any homogeneous group}.

-We can show, through examples, that our results in Theorems \ref{thm:ExistenceEstimLhGeneral} and \ref{Thm estimates on Gamma} are consistent with the known results for left invariant homogeneous higher order hypoelliptic operators on homogeneous groups \emph{or} for second order homogeneous hypoelliptic operators (not left invariant w.r.t. any Lie group structure).
+We can show, through examples, that our results in Theorems \ref{thm:ExistenceEstimLhGeneral} and \ref{Thm estimates on Gamma} are consistent with the known results for left-invariant homogeneous higher-order hypoelliptic operators on homogeneous groups \emph{or} for second order homogeneous hypoelliptic operators (not left-invariant w.r.t.\,any Lie group structure).
 On the other hand, our results cover many situations which have not been studied so far.

-The limitation $\nu<q$ in Theorem \ref{thm:ExistenceEstimLhGeneral}, for the \emph{existence} of a global fundamental solution jointly homogeneous in $\left( x,y\right) $, is consistent with the results which which are known for left invariant homogeneous operators on homogeneous groups.
+The limitation $\nu<q$ in Theorem \ref{thm:ExistenceEstimLhGeneral}, for the \emph{existence} of a global fundamental solution jointly homogeneous in $\left( x,y\right) $, is consistent with the results which are known for left-invariant homogeneous operators on homogeneous groups.
 Actually, Folland \cite{Fo2} has proved the existence of a homogeneous fundamental solution under the assumption $\nu<q$, while Geller in \cite[Thm.\,3]{G} has proved that, when $\nu\geq q$, a global fundamental solution still exists, but is not homogeneous; actually, $\Gamma$ in that situation has the following structure

 where $K\left( x\right) $ is a homogeneous distribution of degree $\nu-q$, $p\left( x\right) $ is a polynomial of degree $\nu-q$ and $\left\Vert \cdot\right\Vert $ is a homogeneous norm.

 \begin{example} About the necessity of the condition $\nu<q$ for the existence of a homogeneous fundamental solution.